Aunt Rosa’s British Bread Pudding

 I’ll try to explain the difference between the two a little more clearly, and when you see the recipe below, I think it will help make things clearer.

 In the UK, bread and butter pudding refers to the dessert which is made with stale or toasted bread, usually raisins and then has a mixture of milk/cream/eggs/sugar poured over it and baked in an ovenproof bowl.
-This results in a lovely, almost soufflé-like dessert (like the Orange Chocolate dessert photo above).
+This results in a lovely, almost soufflé-like dessert like this cranberry orange bread pudding.
 However, in the US, we usually refer to anything like this dessert as “bread pudding”.

 So when my Aunt Rosa said she was making bread pudding, I assumed she was making the soufflé-like dessert, but she wasn’t.
 I should clarify, I make my bread and butter pudding so it’s light, and puffs up like a soufflé.
 I’ve seen and had others which are like a lead weight (not to my liking).